 Next, Incorporate 20 -25 tonnes per hectare of ripe animal manure (Poultry or cow dung) into the field.

-This is to make the soil rigid and increase moisture retention for an extended period.
+This makes the soil rigid and increases moisture retention for an extended period.
 Mix the organic fertilizer well with the ground, and then prepare furrows to your liking.

 Add the organic manure to every hole during transplanting instead of mixing it with the soil.